Web Standards and Practices Guide

-The college's Web Standards and Practices Guide is a joint project of the Office of Communications and Government Relations and the Office of Integrated Technologies.
+The college's Web Standards and Practices Guide is a joint project of the Office of Communications and Marketing and the Office (OCM) of Information Technology Services (ITS).

 Note: Individual and personal webpages may not use college templates, designs, or the college wordmark (logo).